women-in-ai-ireland/WAILearnInfoPage/index.md

 <h1> WAILEARN INFO PAGE</h1>
-<em>Welcome to the WAILEARN info page, here you would find details about the agenda of WAI practice groups.</em>
+<em>Welcome to the WAILEARN info page, here you will find details about the agenda of WAI practice groups.</em>

 ## Contents:
 1. [Idea of WAILEARN](#idea)<br/>